nicholasheld/portfolio-react/README.md

 # React Portfolio
 This is my portfolio utilizing React.
 My github repo also has a static portfolio, if interested.
 There are a several projects listed and more to come.
+The react portolio has been deployed to Github pages and can be found here: https://nicholasheld.github.io/portfolio-react/

 Below is a screenshot of the deployed site:
 ![screenshot](./src/components/screenshot.PNG)

 # Technologies